-See our new programme flyer here!
+See our programme flyer here!

 This two-year International Master leverages the complementary and interdisciplinary expertise, resources and networks of four leading universities (The Consortium) in four innovative cities: